Energy-absorbing plastics

 shear-thinning (they get less viscous), others are

-Photo: Non-Newtonian fluids: Left: It might be toothpaste to you—to a scientist, it's a sheer-thinning fluid.
-Right: Severely non-Newtonian and shear-thickening: Lentil soup gets incredibly thick, incredibly quick!
+Photo: Non-Newtonian fluids: 1) It might be toothpaste to you—to a scientist, it's a shear-thinning fluid.
+2) Severely non-Newtonian and shear-thickening: Lentil soup gets incredibly thick, incredibly quick!

 Some non-Newtonian materials are permanently changed by applied